 As can be seen in Figure 8, for the US population with FPG 100-125 mg/dL, the annualized potential budget impact is positive for individual in-person programs, and would increase to just over \$25 billion with 50% of eligible individuals participating.
-While savings with digital fully-automated programs grow with increased use, their magnitude remains relatively small; in contrast, annual savings for digital human-coached and in-person group programs accumulate at much higher rates, reaching approximately \$5.8 billion and \$10.7 billion, respectively.
-Assuming 50% uptake in the US population with FPG 110-125 mg/dL would result in a similar pattern (see Appendix Figure 11), but with smaller annualized cost for individual in-person programs (\$8.7 billion) and smaller annualized savings for digital automated (\$224 million), digital coached (\$1.9 billion), and in-person group programs (\$3.6 billion).
+In contrast, annual savings for digital human-coached and in-person group programs accumulate at much higher rates, reaching approximately \$5.8 billion and \$10.7 billion, respectively.
+Assuming 50% uptake in the US population with FPG 110-125 mg/dL would result in a similar pattern (see Appendix Figure I1), but with smaller annualized cost for individual in-person programs (\$8.7 billion) and smaller annualized savings for digital coached (\$1.9 billion), and in-person group programs (\$3.6 billion).